 Caps and gowns should be ordered through Oak Hall's website.
-Please check back for the direct link.
 Students do not pay for cap and gown, it is paid for as part of the graduation fee which is billed in March.
+Deadline to order is April 11, 2024.
 Caps and gowns are distributed to students on the rehearsal the Friday before Commencement.

 In keeping with the George Goes Green initiative, the regalia worn by students will be made from 100% recycled products and are for students to keep following the ceremony.

 A list of area accommodations can be found on our Local Accommodations website.
 Some area hotels may have a “Commencement” rate.
 Please call them directly to inquire and make the necessary arrangements.
 You may also check the Kent County Lodging page for other accommodation options.
 As a campus, we are offering the families of graduates to stay on campus in the unused dorms.
 Please visit the Graduate Family Housing registration (coming soon) for more information and to book your room(s).